 Handle frequent strain updates and limited releases

-Customization is more than artwork changes.
-Look for support in sizes, inserts, structural protection, and integrated compliance mechanisms.
+Customization is more than artwork.
+Look for support in sizes, inserts, protection, and integrated compliance designs.

 Custom sizes and box structures